danlkv/dotfiles/parasshute/README.md

 See also:

 - [Homebrew](https://docs.brew.sh/Homebrew-on-Linux) - can install packages
   without root access.
-Not tested, may be portable; not as hackable as bash, although quite hackable and more mature.
+Although quite hackable and more mature, supports versions.
+Not tested, may be portable; not as hackable as bash.
+  Plus, `parasshute` allows to specify highly specific plugins like `fish-tide`.

 ## Usage